labrysxx/labrysxx/README.md

 Web developer junior(sandy)
 ---------------------------

-i've been learning to code for 4 months.
+I've been learning to code for 4 months.
 I've started with HTML and CSS and now I'm founding a passion for linking front-end with backend.

 * 🌍  I'm based in São José do Rio Preto - SP
 * ✉️  You can contact me at [caroline.gdfaria@gmail.com](mailto:caroline.gdfaria@gmail.com)